latest nhpb_banner 1__compressed2

 While resources are stretched thin and limited, social services are offered by Catholic Charities for one or more of the following.
 The churches have limited resources and often rely on donations.

 • Food assistance may be provided.
 In addition, many centers serve as a government food stamp application site known as CalFresh.
+They also tend to have pantries open daily.
 There also refer people to emergency groceries boxes and may have USDA Commodities.
 Find a list of free food pantries in San Diego County.

-• Personal products may be offered to San Diego families, and can include Hygiene and Baby Supplies.
+• Free personal products may be offered to San Diego families, and can include Hygiene and Baby Supplies.

-• Transition housing type services and assistance for the homeless is offered.
+• Transitional housing type services and assistance for the homeless is offered.
 This can provide men or women with the necessary tools and resources to improve their quality of life, find stable housing, and retain dignity.
+There is also housing arranged for immigrants in San Diego.

 • Those who face imminent eviction or who are currently homeless may be able to qualify emergency housing, or they can receive information on rental assistance that is available in San Diego.
 Meals may be provided for up to 3 months to alleviate the hunger issue.